HMS Incomparable: Design

 Incomparable was suggested as the logical conclusion of this trend.
 By the standards of her time, she would have been a mammoth vessel.
 Her intended displacement of 48,000 tons dwarfed the newly built Revenge-class battleships (28,000 tons).
 No British battleship or battlecruiser would be built of that displacement until HMS Vanguard, which was completed after World War II.

 This large hull was intended to accommodate engines capable of immense speed and sufficient fuel to give a prodigious range, coupled with armament and ammunition greater than anything before sent to sea.
 The 20-inch guns which were planned for Incomparable were bigger than the largest guns ever installed on a warship (the 18.1-inch guns of Yamato): 20-inch guns were ultimately only ever to be used on paper.
 The 18 inch gun tested on Furious was used on monitors during the war, from which complaints were occasionally voiced that it 'caused a shower of sheared off rivet heads' whenever fired.
 Just as remarkable as the firepower intended was the speed of the ship: if Incomparable had been capable of the 35 knots intended, she would have been faster than almost any battleship or battlecruiser built historically, and indeed faster than many cruisers or destroyers.

 She was expected to have a life span of no more than 10 years; Fisher expected her design to be quickly surpassed.

 As a warship, Incomparable would have been of dubious tactical value.
 Her construction would have been a very great expense, and her armour relatively weak.
+Despite the tremendous size of the main guns, there would be only six of them (fitted in two superfiring twin turrets forward and one aft) which was considered the bare minimum number of guns for long-range salvo firing.
 The Royal Navy's experience at the Battle of Jutland in 1916, where three of Fisher's battlecruisers were destroyed, resulted in a decisive turn away from the 'large light cruiser' concept and towards the 'fast battleship'.
 The subsequent design of battlecruiser, the Admiral class, ended up incorporating much heavier armour but retained the proven 15-inch guns.
 Only one, HMS Hood, was completed, with the rest scrapped in 1919.
 The following class intended (but also never built), based on the G3 design, was a battlecruiser only in relation to the paired N3 battleship.